hartwigmedical/peach/README.md

 PEACH will always attempt to call the unique haplotype combination of minimum length that explain all of the variant calls.
 If there are no haplotype combinations that explain all of the variant calls, or if there is more than one combination of the same minimum length, then the haplotype combination for that gene is called as "Unresolved Haplotype".

 The only valid haplotype combination of length 0 is the homozygous wild type haplotype, valid haplotype combinations of length 1 always include precisely one heterozygous wild type haplotype call, and valid haplotype combinations of length at least 2 do not contain any calls for the wild type haplotype.

+Note that when at least one of the VCF calls overlaps with but is not identical to one of the variants in the panel JSON, then the haplotype combination "Unresolved Haplotype" will be called, because this variant will be an observed VCF call that is not part of any haplotypes in the panel JSON.

 #### Haplotype Calling Algorithm
 Haplotypes are called for each gene separately.
 First, collect the full calls that correspond to that gene.